fbu-ios-2019/Decider/README.md

 * User can see a changing emoji when swiping the pictures.
 * User can view restaurants in a list form.
 * User can add a price range filter (where only images of restaurants inside his budget are considered).
-* User can share the Decider's recommendation via WhatsApp, Messenger, and more.
+* User can share the Munch's recommendation via WhatsApp, Messenger, and more.
 * User can create an account and set it up.
     * User can create an account using Yelp, Google, and Facebook.
     * User can see his past recommendations saved, as well as a list of his preferences.
     * User can receive recommendations from the app, without the need of swiping.
     * User can write a review and rate a restaurant.
+* User can see previously recommender restaurants via a history tab
+* User can edit their profile
+   * User can change profile picture, change their name, and username
+* User can choose what's more important to them when we recommend restaurants to them (by reordering our recommendation criteria)
+* User can swipe to unsave a restaurant from the profile page

 ### 2. Screen Archetypes